 Related: Learn how to clean nonstick pans

 Another common mistake that many of us have made at least once in life is cleaning stainless steel pots and pans with a metal scouring pad.
 Just like abrasive cleaners, a metal scouring pad could damage the cookware.
-Instead, opt for nylon scouring pad or nylon brush.
+Instead, opt for a nylon scouring pad or nylon brush.
 These are also efficient in cleaning, minus the damaging effect on your stainless steel cookware that their metal counterparts have.